- What is IRMA all about?

 In this manner IRMA offers optimal privacy protection, by design.

-The difference between a decentralised (IRMA) and centralised (non-IRMA) set-up is sketched below.
+The difference between a decentralized (IRMA) and centralized (non-IRMA) set-up is sketched below.

-Decentralised and centralised identity management systems do not exclude each other.
+Decentralized and centralized identity management systems do not exclude each other.
 In fact, they can work well together, for instance in the case of iDIN providing attributes for IRMA.
-IRMA can best be used for applications where privacy plays a (big) role and where attributes are needed that can not be organised easily in a centralised manner, for instance because of legal restrictions or lack of trust in central storage among users.
+IRMA can best be used for applications where privacy plays a (big) role and where attributes are needed that can not be organized easily in a centralized manner, for instance because of legal restrictions or lack of trust in central storage among users.
 IRMA can also handle “temporary” attributes, like an entry ticket for a concert, containing the name, date and location of the concert.
 In principle, you can buy such a ticket online and download it as attribute to your IRMA app.
 At the entrance of the concert you can disclose the ticket for verification, and subsequently delete it from your phone.
-(Such tickets are strictly personal non-transferrable, because they are cryptographically connected to your own personal IRMA app.)
+(Such tickets are strictly personal non-transferable, because they are cryptographically connected to your own personal IRMA app.)

 Technical details of IRMA will be given below, explaining why IRMA works in a privacy-friendly and secure manner.
 IRMA is based on non-trivial cryptography for attribute-based credentials.
 These credentials are containers for attributes, equipped with an expiry date and a digital signature, produced by the issuer.
 The underlying cryptography is based on Idemix, which has been developed since the late nineties at IBM Zürich.
 The technology is open and has been published in the scientific literature.
 This contributes to confidence.